-But, I also understand that you may want to drive your car from the U.S. into Mexico.
+But I also understand that you may want to drive your car from the U.S. to Mexico.
 And hey, this option does give you total control over getting around whenever you want to.
 It could also be crucial if you have pets, have mobility problems, or simply like being behind the wheel.

-But I need to share a few details to make sure you are driving legally.
+But I need to share a few details to ensure you are driving legally.

 - You Must Have A Temporary Import Permit (TIP) On A Foreign Plated Car.

-- Have A Valid U.S. or Canadian, or European Driver’s License.
+- Have A Valid U.S., Canadian, or European Driver’s License.

 Get access to our recommended car brokers and car registration facilitators in ourCOMPLETE Mexico Relocation Guide.